-Most chiropractors, even those who do not specialize in pediatric chiropractic safely and effectively adjust both younger children and teens.
-Without efficacy, parents would have long ceased to seek out a doctor of chiropractic for their children.
+Most chiropractors, even those who do not specialize in pediatric chiropractic, safely and effectively adjust both younger children and teens.
+Without efficacy, parents would have long ceased seeking a Doctor of Chiropractic for their children.
 A 1992 survey showed that the most common conditions for which children visit a chiropractor are: earaches, neck pain, check-up, headache, upper respiratory, low back pain, allergies, asthma, enuresis, and thoracic pain.
 Other reasons are ADD and ADHD, colic, torticollis, insomnia, growing pains, and persistent crying in infants.

 How do most children react to an adjustment?

 Most children must become comfortable with their family chiropractor first.
 We often recommend that they come with you to an appointment and into the treatment room so that they have an opportunity to experience the relaxed environment and friendly staff.
 Both children and teens often laugh or smile when they have an adjustment.
 For an anxious child we usually get the parent involved by holding them or playing games.
 People are often surprised at the various techniques available to make the experience so easy and how their child looks forward to their visits.

 Why should I bring my child for chiropractic care if they are not ‘sick’?

 Chiropractors do not treat diseases; they help to correct spinal misalignments that can cause health problems.
 Through regular adjustments, and counseling on proper nutrition, exercise, and posture, the chiropractor can help you raise a structurally and functionally sound child.